KenKundert/emborg/README.rst

 run_borg(cmd, args, borg_opts, emborg_opts):

-    Runs a *Borg* command. *cmd* is the desired *Borg* command (ex: 'create', 'prune', etc.).
-By default, command line options derived from *Emborg* settings are automatically added to the command line. *args* contains the command line arguments (such as the repository or archive).
-It may also contain any additional command line options not provided in borg_opts.
+    Runs a *Borg* command.

+    *cmd* is the desired *Borg* command (ex: 'create', 'prune', etc.).

+    *args* contains the command line arguments (such as the repository or archive).
+It may also contain any additional command line options not automatically provided.
 It may be a list or a string.
 If it is a string, it is split at white space.

     *borg_opts* are the command line options needed by *Borg*.
 If not given, it is created for you by *Emborg* based upon your configuration settings.

     Finally, *emborg_opts* is a list that may contain any of the following
     options: 'verbose', 'narrate', 'trial-run', or 'no-log'.